scaleoutsean/awesome-solidfire/README.md

 ### Kubernetes and Containers

+#### Get started with SolidFire

+- Download and deploy SolidFire Demo VM (look for Element Demo VM or SolidFire Demo VM on this page).
+Estimated time: 30 min to download, 30 minutes to setup the first time you try.
+- To start using SolidFire from Kubernetes, head to my SolidFire-focused micro-site [Kuberntes with SolidFire](https://solidfire-kubernetes.pages.dev/) for a set of SolidFire-focused configuration steps.
+Estimated time: 15 minutes.

+#### CSI Provisioners

 - [NetApp Trident](https://github.com/NetApp/trident) - CSI-compatible dynamic volume provisioner for container platforms (Docker, Kubernetes, Red Hat OpenShift, Rancher RKE and others)
+- OpenStack users may be able to [use SolidFire with Cinder CSI Plugin for Kubernetes](https://github.com/kubernetes/cloud-provider-openstack/blob/master/docs/cinder-csi-plugin/using-cinder-csi-plugin.md), but I haven't tried this myself

 #### Red Hat OpenShift Container Platform